 Neurology is a specialized area of medicine that focuses on health conditions that affect the nervous system, which includes your brain and spinal cord.
 Denali Healthcare Specialists provides testing, treatment, and management for a broad range of neurological conditions and disorders.
-If you suspect that you have a neurological disorder, call today to schedule an appointment at one of our four convenient locations in Anchorage, Wasilla, Soldotna, or Fairbanks, Alaska.
+If you suspect that you have a neurological disorder, call today to schedule an appointment at one of our four convenient locations in Anchorage, Wasilla, or Soldotna, Alaska.

 What types of conditions do neurologists treat?